Directors UK Appropriate Policy Document

 - where we no longer require special category personal data for the purpose for which it was collected, we will delete it or render it permanently anonymous;

 - data subjects can review Directors UK’s full privacy information about how their data will be handled, and that this will include the period for which the personal data will be stored, or if that is not possible, the criteria used to determine that period.

 10. Address and contact details of our Data Protection Officer

-Directors UK is the data controller and The Data Protection Officer is the CEO who can be contacted in writing at: Directors UK, 3rd and 4th Floor, 22 Stukeley Street, London, WC2B 5LR.
+Directors UK is the data controller and The Data Protection Officer is the CEO who can be contacted in writing at: Directors UK, 4th Floor, 22 Stukeley Street, London, WC2B 5LR.